Abu Dhabi shares record, avoids tensions in the Middle East: in the MS | ExBulletin

 MIDDLE EAST MARKETS:

-- Damac Properties down 3.2%, most in about a month after publication of results

-- As contract sales pick up, “reported numbers were low, with revenues hitting an all-time low, likely a reflection of low construction activity, as most projects near completion,” write the CI Capital analysts Sara Boutros and Marlene Milad
+The Dubais DFM General index fell 1.2%, the largest drop since March 22.
+Emirates NBD -2%; Emaar properties -2.5%; From -1.6% Damac Properties is down 2.4%, most since April 21 after earnings release As contracted sales pick up, reported numbers were weak with revenues hitting their all-time low, likely the reflecting weak construction activity, as most projects near completion, CI Capital analysts Sara Boutros and Marlene Milad write in a note.

 FINANCIAL RESULTS: